 Investments and financial assets in the scope of AASB 139 Financial Instruments: Recognition and Measurement are categorised as either financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, or available-for-sale financial assets.
 The classification depends on the purpose for which the investments were acquired.
-Designation is re-evaluated at the end of each financial year end, but there are restrictions on reclassifying to other categories.
+The Group determines the classification of its financial assets at initial recognition.